 QUESTION: I am currently licensed as an EMT with Oregon Emergency Medical Services & Trauma Systems.
 Recently I was arrested/convicted of a crime.
 Do I need to tell the Public Health Division?

 ANSWER: Reportable Actions form (E-4) (pdf): The EMT is responsible for notifying the Public Health Division per OAR 333-265-0160 within 30 days of any reportable action.
 Reportable action such as change of name, address, EMERGENCY MEDICAL SERVICES affiliation, arrests or convictions, change in medical status, or restriction in scope of practice needs to be reported on a Reportable Action E-4 form.

 ANSWER: Similar questions regarding past criminal history are often asked.
 Unfortunately the candidate is seeking a "yes" or "no" answer to question that can only be answered "it depends."
-Oregon law gives the Public Health Division the authority to deny, suspend, or revoke an EMT certificate because of a criminal conviction, but a criminal convictions does not automatically result in a denial, suspension, or revocation.
+Oregon law gives the Public Health Division the authority to deny, suspend, or revoke an EMT license because of a criminal conviction, but a criminal convictions does not automatically result in a denial, suspension, or revocation.
 Each case will be reviewed individually.

 To aid the Public Health Division in making its determination, an applicant with a conviction(s) must submit the following documents: